How to Turn Any Cocktail into a Mocktail

 There are several ways you can add texture to a mocktail.
 Bubbles from club soda, a flavored seltzer or tonic water are a quick and easy way to do so but you can also add texture by muddling fruit, cirtus zest or herbs in the glass before pouring in your liquids.
 Try your hand at crushing lime zest and mint leaves together with the back of a wooden spoon when making the Mojito Mocktails.

 Or you can blend fruit in a blender to add creaminess.
 Bonus: you'll benefit from the filling fiber of the blended fruit, which will help slow down your sipping.
-Try this recipe for Minty Melonade, which blends honeydew, lime juice and mint in a blender, or this Summer Berry Citrus Spritzer, which blends berries, orange juice, lime juice, and honey together.
+Try a minty melonade, which blends honeydew, lime juice and mint in a blender, or a summer berry citrus spritzer, which blends berries, orange juice, lime juice, and honey together.

 Or for fun mocktail spin, blend up a non-alcoholic take on classic blender drinks, like we do in our Virgin Banana Pina Colada and these Virgin Layered Strawberry Mango Margaritas.
 Especially during hot summer months, it's super fun to make a frozen mocktail to help you cool down.